blackbbc/Luna/Readme.md

 Android instance state helper.
 It uses apt to generate codes.

 ## Download
-Add it in your root build.gradle:
+Add in your root build.gradle:
 ```
-buildscript {
-    dependencies {
-        ...
-        classpath 'com.neenbedankt.gradle.plugins:android-apt:1.8'
-    }
-}

 allprojects {
     repositories {
         ...